jaypatel1210/auto_mailer_using_php/README.md

 # Auto Mailer Using PHP
-Implemented Auto Mailer which can send bulk mails in just 3 simple stpes.
+Implemented Auto Mailer which can send bulk mails in just 3 simple steps.

 1>> Select the template and edit it as per requirements.
 2>> Select the mailing sheet.
 User can upload csv/excel file containing email & name to send bulk mail.